2. Time, what Time?

 This quote from a fortune cookie from Edition 7: “Time has been invented in the universe so that everything would not happen at once.”

 There’s another interesting relation between time and change: There is no change without the concept of time, and there is no movement without time.

 Philippe Eveque contributed:

 Nobody can tell what Time is.
 However everybody does know its effects.
 Time implies memory and this is specially strange to consider this, in the context of computer science.
 Reversely does memory implies time in some way?

-Universal means that the time can be used everywhere in the world, meaning that it is independent from time zones (i.e. it's not local time).
+- Universal means that the time can be used everywhere in the world as it is independent from time zones (it is not local time).
 To convert UTC to local time, one would have to add or subtract the local time zone.

-The UTC second has been defined by the 13th General Conference of Weights and Measures in 1967 as "The second is the duration of 9,192,631,770 periods of the radiation corresponding to the transition between the two hyperfine levels of the ground state of the cesium-133 atom."
+The UTC second was defined by the 13th General Conference of Weights and Measures in 1967 as: “The second is the duration of 9,192,631,770 periods of the radiation corresponding to the transition between the two hyperfine levels of the ground state of the cesium-133 atom.”